List of Tohoku Initiatives

 Japan beyond 3.11 Stories of Recovery

 Japan's national public broadcaster NHK shares the historic events of the March 2011 earthquake, tsunami, and nuclear disaster, and connects survivors in the affected region with the rest of the world.
+Stories of Recovery is a collection of articles and transcripts concerning the recovery efforts in the Tohoku region.

 Based in: Tokyo